IFA 2020 Special Edition preview: what to expect from this year's modified show

 IFA 2020: how will it be different?

-While most of the tech industry's (and world's, even) events in 2020 have been written off – the plug has already been pulled on CES 2021 next January! – IFA 2020 is braving the storm to go ahead as an in-person event next month.
+While most of the tech industry's events in 2020 have been written off – the plug has already been pulled on CES 2021 next January – IFA 2020 is braving the storm to go ahead as an in-person event in September.

-Instead of six days of 1800-odd exhibitors occupying show floors around 23 football pitches in size, however, this year's will be a much more modest, muted affair.
+Instead of six days of 1800-odd exhibitors occupying show floors, this year's will be a much more modest, muted affair.

 Firstly, IFA 2020 will run for three days and take place on one smaller site, where there will be strictly controlled access and social distancing measures in effect.
 The organisers stated that health and safety was a priority in their planning of the event, so we'll be as interested as anyone to see how the new format plays out.
 Could this watered down format become the 'new normal' for future tech events?
 Perhaps.